-Docker: Linux containers are changing the way companies think about service development and deployment.
+Docker (18 Hours): Linux containers are changing the way companies think about service development and deployment.
 Containers play a vital role in the modern data-center, and Docker is leading the way.
 This course covers all the core features of Docker including: container creation and management, interacting with Docker hub, using Dockerfile to create and manage custom images, advanced Docker networking (how to safely expose container services to the world, and link containers), the use of Docker volumes to manage persistent data, and Docker Compose to build multi-container applications.
 Emphasis is placed on best practices and how to secure Docker installations and containers.
 The course culminates with comprehensive labs where students use Docker, Git, and a continuous integration server to automate the testing of containerized applications.
 Docker is a dominant force in Linux containers and the core building block for nearly all higher level container management systems.
 This training will get sysadmins proficient with Docker so that they can immediately be productive as organizations continue to move applications onto containers.

-Kubernetes for Developers: Kubernetes is a high-velocity open source orchestration tool to deploy, scale, and update containerized applications.
+Kubernetes for Developers (18 Hours): Kubernetes is a high-velocity open source orchestration tool to deploy, scale, and update containerized applications.
 In this course students learn how to containerize, host, deploy, and configure an application in a multi-node cluster.
 Starting with a simple script, students define application resources and use core primitives to build, monitor and troubleshoot scalable applications in Kubernetes.
 Working with network plugins, security and cloud storage, you will be exposed to many of the features needed to deploy an application in a production environment.
 This course is designed to be vendor- and distribution-neutral, so students will be able to apply these concepts universally.
 This course is intended for developers that need to understand all aspects of how to containerize, host, deploy, and configure an application in a multi-node cluster.